DIY Paper Fringe Garland

 Do you want to give your tree a last minute handmade touch?
 Then I have the project for you!
-I made these delicate tissue paper fringe garlands to deck our tree in just a few minutes with the help of a cool new fringe cutter from Martha Stewart.
+I made a DIY tissue paper fringe garland to deck our tree in just a few minutes with the help of a cool fringe cutter from Martha Stewart.

-I have absolutely loved our flocked tree decorated in shiny blue ornaments and glittery birds from hayneedle.com.
-I just hadn't had the opportunity to incorporate any DIY decorations into the tree like I always love to do, and I thought these garlands would be the perfect opportunity to do so.
+I have absolutely loved our flocked tree decorated in shiny blue ornaments and glittery birds.
+I just hadn’t had the opportunity to incorporate any DIY decorations into the tree like I always love to do, and I thought these garlands would be the perfect opportunity to do so.

 I tried out a couple different lengths and chose a metallic chevron for one garland to match our tree skirt and stockings, and a light blue paper for the other.
 The long fringe reminds me of tinsel hanging from the tree.